-We're updating Chapter 19: Naturopathic Physicians.
-The policy below is in addition to the payment policy and will be added to the complete chapter in July 2022.
-This isn't intended to replace chapter 19.
+We're updating Chapter 22: Other Services.
+The policies below are in addition to the payment policy and will be added to the complete chapter in July 2022.
+They aren't intended to replace chapter 17.
 Any existing MARFS payment policy requirements, such as prior authorization, apply to this update.